Topics on this page:

-If your dog injures or kills someone, the law will presume that you knew, or should have known, that your dog was dangerous.
-That presumption makes it easier for the injured person to sue you.
-You can present evidence that you did not know your dog was dangerous, but unless you can prove that, the law will assume you knew or should have known.
+If your dog injures or kills someone, the law presumes that you knew, or should have known, that your dog was dangerous.
+This presumption makes it easier for the injured person to sue you.
+You can present evidence that you did not know your dog was dangerous.
+HOWEVER, unless you can prove that you had this lack of knowledge, the law assumes you knew or should have known.

 If your dog causes injury, death, or property damage while running at large, you are legally responsible UNLESS the person who was injured or killed or suffered property damage was doing one of these things: